NikolasNeofytou/modern_lt_spice/README.md

 # modern_lt_spice

 This repository contains a very early prototype of a modernised interface to LTspice using a web based workflow.
+It now also includes a small command-line simulator implemented from scratch in pure Python.

 ## Usage